Mosab Abu Toha: 2025 Pulitzer Prize

 In 2025, Abu Toha's essays on the Gaza war in The New Yorker won the Pulitzer Prize for Commentary.
 The prize cited his essays "on the physical and emotional carnage in Gaza that combine deep reporting with the intimacy of memoir to convey the Palestinian experience" of the war.
 The four essays cited in the award covered the Gaza landscape, the Jabalia refugee camp, difficulties finding food in Gaza and the scrutiny experienced by Abu Toha while travelling in the US.

 On winning the prize, Abu Toha said, "It is my biggest hope that this achievement and recognition will be a step toward greater understanding of the decades-long plight of the Palestinian people and that it will inspire people, especially those in power, to act and put an end to this tragedy."

 Family deaths

 On 1 August 2025, Abu Toha reported that his father-in-law was wounded by Israeli shrapnel in his brain near the Zikim crossing.
-He succumbed to his injuries in the early hours of 3 August.
+His father-in-law died from his injuries on 3 August.